rushanmukherjee/Robust-Cloud-Segmentation-in-Satellite-Images-using-Multi-view-learning/README.md

   -- models  <br />
   -- training files  <br />
 </pre>
-Dataset folder consists of dataset classes for single-view and multi-view models.
+Dataset folder consists of dataset classes for single-view and multi-view models. <br />
-Models folder consist of both the model class and architecture files.
+Models folder consist of both the model class and architecture files. <br />
-To Train a model and save checkpoints, one can select from the train_modality.py files Eval_modality.py evaluates trained model on independent test set and outputs metrics, plots and metadata files.
+To Train a model and save checkpoints, one can select from the train_modality.py files <br />
+Eval_modality.py evaluates trained model on independent test set and outputs metrics, plots and metadata files. <br />